 It Will Educate you

 For many, this reality check can be a tough transition.
 Why not ease into that transition and continue your education by learning valuable life lessons with travel after graduating?
-Nothing will teach you how to be self-sufficient like traveling your way around the world.
+Nothing will teach you how to be self-sufficient like travelling your way around the world.
 You will learn to survive on your own and in the unknown and will acquire tips and techniques that will stick with you for the rest of your life.
 You will learn about other cultures, your world, and those in it.
 It is a great way to learn the true value of money, which will help you manage your finances down the line.
 Possibly the most useful lesson would be getting on without the aid of your smartphone telling you how to get somewhere, what to like, or what to eat.
 Imagine that!

 It Will Open Your Eyes

 Maybe you are fresh out of high school and have no clue what you want to do.
 Don’t do what many in your position have done – head to university and take general studies or (insert bogus until you “figure out what you want to do for a living” course here) This is a costly mistake that will set you back both in time and monetary value.
-For those friends of mine that went this route, half failed or dropped out within the first couple years.
+Of those friends of mine that went this route, half failed or dropped out within the first couple of years, raking up costly student loans in the process.
 The rest have a piece of paper that has done little to nothing to advance their careers.
 What they all have in common is debt and regret.

 If you are pondering this route, take the money you will be burning and use it to see the world.
 You will experience different cultures and will be opened up to how others live their lives.
 Travel will educate you.
 You will learn and you will grow.
 Most importantly, you will come back with knowledge and experience that outweigh a piece of paper.
 When you return you will most likely have a clearer mind and an idea of what to do next.